-I am a fiction writer whose work is preoccupied with the legacy of the Vietnam War: for the Vietnamese who remained in the homeland, the Vietnamese who immigrated to America, and the Americans whose lives have intersected with both.
+My fiction is preoccupied with the legacy of the Vietnam War: for the Vietnamese who remained in the homeland, the Vietnamese who immigrated to America, and the Americans whose lives have intersected with both.
 I write with an awareness of American postcolonial narratives, particularly in the context of cultural identity.

 - “A Refugee Again.”
 Displaced: Essays on Refugees.
 Edited by Viet Thanh Nguyen.
 New York: Abrams Books, 2018.

 - Reprinted in A Best of Fence: The First Nine Years.
-Fence Books, 2009.
+New York: Fence Books, 2009.

 - Reprinted in American Odysseys: Writings by New Americans.
-The Vilcek Foundation Press, 2012.
+New York: The Vilcek Foundation Press, 2012.